-As part of the Sarcoma and Connective Tissue Oncology Program, our surgical oncologists provide expert diagnosis and treatment of sarcomas and other tumors of the bones, muscles and connective tissues.
+As part of the Sarcoma Oncology Program, our surgical oncologists provide expert diagnosis and treatment of sarcomas and other tumors of the bones, muscles and connective tissues.

 Sarcomas and cancers of the connective tissues are uncommon and complex, and require advanced training and expertise for effective diagnosis and treatment.
 Every patient’s disease is different, with individually unique genes and molecules driving that disorder.
 Every patient we see receives personalized care.